 Coming up with a whole new approach may feel daunting—you had open enrollment down pat!
 But don’t worry.
 Engaging and educating employees on your benefits offerings can be just as effective with a virtual strategy.
 Let’s take a look at six basic tools you can use to reach your employees virtually this year.

 1. Email campaigns

-If you’re like most HR pros, you’re likely using email already to spread the word about open enrollment.
+If you’re like most HR pros, you’re likely already sending open enrollment emails to employees.
 Hopefully that means you won’t have to reinvent the wheel this year—just a few tweaks will help you communicate with employees virtually.
-Since you won’t be able to rely on in-person open enrollment meetings this year, emails will carry even more weight.
+Not sure where to start?
+Download this set of open enrollment email templates, fill in the blanks, and hit send!

 If you’re enjoying this, you may like…

 6 Simple Ways to Improve Your Open Enrollment Emails to Employees

 Email campaigns are a great place to start, but a long, text-only email might make your employees’ eyes glaze over.
 Create a more visually appealing one-page PDF to promote your most important benefits resources and provide employees with a cheat sheet while they’re enrolling.

 What should your cheat sheet include?
 We got you started with an open enrollment overview template.
 Highlight what’s changed since last year, offer helpful tips, and show employees where to enroll all in one place.

 3. Benefits guide